Apply for a Grant

 Community Enhancement Grants

-SCF has entered into a 4-year agreement with the District of Squamish to manage and distribute the Community Enhancement Grants.
+SCF administers the Community Enhancement Grants for the District of Squamish.
 Community Grants support vulnerable citizens, youth, reconciliation, equity and diversity, social wellbeing, and connectedness in our community.
 Community Enhancement Grants are funded by the District of Squamish.
 Read more about the grants and District partnership here.

-This grant is specifically geared towards projects that seek to enhance the community of Squamish through programming that aligns with the overarching goals of the District of Squamish’s Official Community Plan.
+This grant is specifically geared towards projects that seek to streghten our community through programming that aligns with the overarching goals of the District of Squamish’s Official Community Plan.
 Funds will be awarded to non-profit or charitable organizations that propose to enhance the lives of local citizens through the following:

 • Decolonization and reconciliation initiatives